sebastien-riou/Secure-boot-rom-patch/README.md

     - BRP_OTP(i) = SHA256(BRP_OTP(i-1))
     - BRP_DIGEST = BRP_OTP(BRP_BLOCKS)
     - BRP_ROM = BRP^BRP_OTP
-    Store BRP_BLOCKS, BRP_DIGEST and BRP_ROM in ROM image
+    - Store BRP_BLOCKS, BRP_DIGEST and BRP_ROM in ROM image
 - ROM runtime execution:
     - PW = 32 bytes from outside (store in none executable area)
     - Write BRP_OTP to RAM (BRP_OTP(0) to BRP_OTP(BRP_BLOCKS))
-    - if BRP_OTP(BRP_BLOCKS) different than BRP_DIGEST, go to error state
+    - If BRP_OTP(BRP_BLOCKS) different than BRP_DIGEST, go to error state
     - Replace BRP_OTP by BRP_ROM^BRP_OTP
-    - make RAM executable, except area where we placed PW (ie. data directly controllable from outside)
+    - Make RAM executable, except area where we placed PW (ie. data directly controllable from outside)
-    - launch execution from RAM
+    - Launch execution from RAM

 This is equivalent to a password check to access a simple bootloader mode.
 The advantage is the intrinsic robustness against faults: the simple bootloader is not executable without the entry of the correct password.

 ### Additional countermeasure against some fault attacks
 In practice, it would be enough for a skilled attacker to bypass the scheme by injecting two faults:
-- make whole RAM executable by direct laser fault on MPU
+- Make whole RAM executable by direct laser fault on MPU
-- redirect execution to the user controlled buffer by whatever fault (for example by fault on CPU to force transfer of a pointer on this buffer to PC register)
+- Redirect execution to the user controlled buffer by whatever fault (for example by fault on CPU to force transfer of a pointer on this buffer to PC register)

 This is not trivial but some attackers do try hard.